openstack/openstack-manuals/doc/config-ref-rst/source/tables/swift-object-server-DEFAULT.rst

    * - ``conn_timeout`` = ``0.5``
      - Connection timeout to external services
    * - ``container_update_timeout`` = ``1.0``
      - Time to wait while sending a container update on object update. object server.
-For most cases, this should be `egg:swift#object`. request
+For most cases, this should be
    * - ``devices`` = ``/srv/node``
      - Parent directory of where devices are mounted
    * - ``disable_fallocate`` = ``false``